Geomorphologists study individual natural topographical features to attempt to understand the processes that shape the world.

 - Manage teams working on projects and assess results produced

 - Compile large amounts of results and geomorphological information

 - Provide insightful and helpful recommendations to project teams

 - Train and mentor team on methods and details of projects

 - Ensure that work is being conducted safely and that team members are using proper personal protective equipment

 - Oversee several work sites and travel extensively from site to site

 - Produce detailed presentations outlining investigation methods and results to present to company management, governments, clients or other stakeholders

 What Is the Job Demand for Geomorphologists?

-Geosciences in general can expect to experience a 10% job demand increase in the ten years between 2014 and 2024.
-The sciences in general are an area of skills shortage.
+Geosciences in general can expect to experience a 7% increase in job demand between 2020 and 2030.* The sciences in general are an area of skills shortage.
 Increasingly, demand is moving towards environmental sciences too.
 In order to maintain our responsibilities on international environmental protection, and for engineering projects, public works and development to understand the environmental issues at hand.
 Much of the expected demand increase will be in the environmental sciences.